top of page

 D-Day was just the start of it

-We breached the Atlantic Wall
+We breached Atlantic’s Wall

 We all gave some to see it through